Comparing Personal Loans vs Business Loans

 Is it illegal to use personal loans for business?

-Most personal loans can be used for just about anything.
+Most (but not necessarily all) personal loans can be used for just about anything.
 Your lender may not even ask how you intend to spend the money.
-But it’s a good idea to check the lending agreement for any restrictions.
+But it’s a good idea to check the lending agreement in case there are any restrictions.
 And if the lender wants to know the purpose of the loan, you should be honest about your intentions.

 Are startup loans personal loans?